-- General physical exam - the doctor will ask the man about his medical history, medications, and sexual habits.
-The physician will also carry out an examination of his genitals.
-The testicles will be checked for lumps or deformities, while the shape and structure of the penis will be examined for any abnormalities.
+The doctor will ask the man about his medical history, medications, and sexual habits and carry out a physical examination.
+The testicles will be checked for lumps or deformities, and the shape and structure of the penis will be examined for abnormalities.

-- Blood test - the lab will test for several things, including the man's level of testosterone and other male hormones.
+- Blood test: The lab will test for levels of testosterone and other hormones.

 Infertility tests for women

 A woman will undergo a general physical examination, and the doctor will ask about her medical history, medications, menstruation cycle, and sexual habits.

 She will also undergo a gynecologic examination and a number of tests:

 Laparoscopy involves inserting a thin tube with a camera on to investigate and possibly remove unwanted tissue.

 - Blood test: This can assess hormone levels and whether a woman is ovulating.